Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Matrix Adaptive Methods

 \subsection{Decoupling Preconditioner \& Curvature}

-Note that in \Cref{eq:blr_gauss} the preconditioner is the inverse covariance while the curvature approximation $\vH$ appears as a term of the partial derivative $\partial_\mu \mathcal{L}$.
-At first glance, the update of $\vS$ in \Cref{eq:blr_gauss} requires $\vS$ and $\vH$ to have the same structure.
-However, if a structure in $\vS$ can be obtained via reparameterization, we can perform NGD in this reparameterized space due to the parameterization invariance of natural gradients.
-By doing so, we allow the curvature approximation to have its own independent structure and use the chain rule to project the curvature approximation onto the reparameterized space of $\vS$.
-Importantly, our approach does not introduce significant computational overhead since we do not require an inner loop to solve the projection problem.
-Thus, the preconditioner $\vS$ and the curvature approximation $\vH$ can have distinct structures since they are decoupled by NGD on the variational problem.
-We will see an example in the next section.
-More examples can be found at \citet{lin2021tractable,lin2021snd}.
+We further exploit the preconditioner invariance to allow preconditioner $\vS$ and curvature $\mathcal{H}$ to have their own structures.
+From Eq.~\eqref{eq:blr_gauss}, we see that preconditioner $\vS$ is the inverse covariance while the curvature approximation $\mathcal{H} $ appears as a term of partial derivative $2\partial_{S^{-1}} \mathcal{L}\approx \mathcal{H} -\gamma \vS $ due to Eq.~\eqref{eq:grad_gauss}.
+If a sparse pattern in $\vS$ can be obtained via reparameterization, we can perform NGD in this reparameterized space.
+This invariance then allows us to incorporate the curvature approximation $\mathcal{H}$ and perform an exponential moving average on sparse $\vS$ even when the structure of $\mathcal{H}$ is incompatible with $\vS$.
+This is because we can use the chain rule to `project' $\mathcal{H}$ (as a partial derivative) onto the (sparse) reparameterized space of $\vS$.
+Importantly, this neither introduces an inner loop nor significantly increases computational overhead.
+We will see an example next.
+For more examples, see \citet{lin2021snd}.